google/IdleWakeups/README.md

 More explanations of the techniques used in this program can be found [here](https://randomascii.wordpress.com/2020/01/05/bulk-etw-trace-analysis-in-c/).

+The style and structure of this project is inspired by work in [EtwToPprof]https://github.com/google/EtwToPprof.

 ## Building

 Build the provided Visual Studio Solution with VS 2022.